chrskly/electric-mustang-wiring/dashboard/dashboard-functional-spec.md

 ## Physical dash functionality

-1. Show SoC on fuel gauge.
+1. Read SoC from ISA shunt and show on fuel gauge.

 2. Show max of all temps on temp gauge (what temps will be available?)